◼︎MY PERSONAL JOURNEY

-When I launched my website in November 2016 I included a blog, Just Sayin’.
+When I launched my website, BobLaycock.com, in November 2016 I included a blog under the banner Just Sayin’.
 I created the website to concentrate on a few subject areas and the blog was almost as an afterthought.
-I didn’t actually plan to use it that much but then days later Trump was elected.
+I didn’t actually plan to write much, but then a few days later Trump was elected.
 Surprise!
-Suddenly there seemed quite a lot to talk about.
-I blogged actively for 8 or 9 months.
+Suddenly there seemed quite a lot to talk about and I blogged actively for 8 or 9 months.
 It was fun, but eventually I pulled back.
-Work and life were busy and demanded my attention.
+Work and life demanded my attention.